 When you are satisfied, you need to apply a continuous bead of glue around the perimeter of the metal frame using the strips of masking tape as a guide.

-Note there is sometimes a lip around the edge of the metal frame.
+Note that there is sometimes a lip around the edge of the metal frame.
 This means that it is essential that the bead of glue is deep enough to ensure that it comes into contact with the glass all the way round.
-We used 3 tubes of silicon glue.
+This may require several tubes of glue.

 Now you need to position the glass in the door and clamp it gently in place with two cam clamps, use plywood to spread the load evenly across the glass.
 It is important that you don't clamp it too tightly, the idea is to hold the glass in place as the glue dries, not squeeze-out the glue or damage the glass.